20-24 February 2013.

 The flight was smooth and uneventful.
 On arrival we got through customs and immigration without a hitch and changed US$200 for 170,800 Kyat (pronounced chat), and immediately got a fixed-rate taxi to our hotel – not luxurious, but in a good location downtown and right next to this, the Sule Pagoda.
 It is believed that one of the Buddha’s hairs is enshrined there.

-Credit cards are not accepted in Burma (with the exception of a very few high-end hotels and restaurants) and there are no ATM’s except a few in Yangon that only work for Yangon banks.
+Credit cards are not accepted in Myanmar (with the exception of a very few high-end hotels and restaurants) and there are no ATM’s except a few in Yangon that only work for Yangon banks.
 You must have crisp new US dollars (and I think they might also accept Euros) to change into the local currency.
 We spent the better part of an hour at the bank in Vancouver going through US dollars note by note to make sure none were damaged or creased in any way.
 Good thing.
 Every time we changed money each note was carefully inspected.
 Since credit cards are not used, so online payment is not possible, we spent most of the next day going to two different airline offices, and the ferry office to pay for the flights and boat trip we’d booked online.

 A sim card for your cell phone in Thailand costs $3 and can be topped up at any time and used all over the country.
 A sim card in Yangon costs $25, can’t be topped up, and can only be used in Yangon.
 We didn’t buy one.